 Our physics, astronomy and computer science instructors are undergraduate students close to completing their programs, who have an interest in science education, outreach, and making science accessible for all ages!
 As they all bring unique skills to their positions, the teaching associated with camp activities content will also be unique, year to year.

-We also hire We hire B.C.- Certified teachers to help with classroom management, being camper supports and science mentors.
+We also hire B.C.- Certified teachers to help with classroom management, being camper supports and science mentors.

 We have a great volunteer team to help us as classroom assistants, as staff support on tours, and as important helpers in our weekly science show!
 Volunteers are high school students interested in science and outreach, who love working with children!
 We take on two volunteers per camp.
 Volunteers help us make great camps, and this volunteer opportunity is an excellent addition to a resume!
 We offer training, mentorship, and professional references for our volunteers, as well as information referrals to different Departments, programs, facilities, clubs, and activities accessible on UBC-Vancouver campus.